 However, unlike humans in which a simple urine sample is needed and the results are almost instantaneous, these relaxin tests require blood.
 Nor are these exams necessarily as easy than the average at home test sticks humans acquire.
 The test to measure pregnancy in female dogs requires you to draw blood and then separate the blood from the serum/plasma.

 Testing kits for detecting dog pregnancy can be found online and ordered for home delivery.
 But no dog breeder or dog owner possesses the equipment at home to actually perform these tests properly and receive accurate testing results since blood samples are required.
 This is precisely why it is advisable and highly recommended you take your pet to a veterinarian and get her checked out professionally.
-Get your dog’s pregnancy confirmed by taking reliable testing methods such as an ultrasound or an x-ray.
+Get your dog’s pregnancy confirmed by taking reliable testing methods such as an ultrasound abdominal scan or an x-ray.

 Another form of testing is done through palpations.
 This is when a person feels for the babies on the dam’s abdomen.
 This can be done only between the days of 28 and 35 and should not be done at home as to avoid injury.
 From day 45, a female dog can undergo an x-ray to detect pregnancy.
 These are extremely reliable tests and also provide more information than ultrasounds.
 During an x-ray, a vet is able to determine how many puppies are in the litter.

 In addition to the advantage of knowing how many puppies are inside the dam’s womb, an x-ray exam can also help in checking the bone structure of the puppies.
 Additionally, during the end of her pregnancy, roughly between a week or two before she is due, it is highly likely your vet may want to test your bitch again.
 This is often a great idea as it will help confirm the results from the previous test as well as give you crucial recommendations on what to expect during the whelping phase.